top of page

 The result is a tangible figure that represents the average cost incurred by the organization for each successful hire.

-Breaking Down the Components
+How to Analyze Cost per Hire: Breaking Down the Components

 Understanding all the components of the cost per hire provides a comprehensive picture of the financial landscape of talent acquisition.
 It is offering valuable insights into the web of expenses that shape recruitment strategies.

 • Salaries and Benefits: The time and effort invested by internal staff, including HR professionals and hiring managers, should be quantified in monetary terms.
 Consider the salaries, benefits, and other associated costs.
+For instance, the average cost of onboarding a new employee is $830 to $1000 per month.
+(1)

 • Non-labor Office Costs: Office expenses incurred while supporting the recruiting function.